Invesco Select Trust Plc - Transaction in Own Shares

 UK Equity Shares (IVPU)

-The Company announces that, on 16 August 2023 it repurchased 20,000 UK Equity Shares of 1p each at 155.00p per share, to be held as Treasury shares.
+The Company announces that, on 17 August 2023 it repurchased 34,032 UK Equity Shares of 1p each at 153.11p per share, to be held as Treasury shares.

 Invesco Asset Management Limited